White chalk hill figures

 This is one of the smallest white horse in Wiltshire.
 It is about 18 meters tall (60ft).
 A group of school boys carved the horse in 1785.
 It is located on the grounds of Marlborough college.
 The best place to see it is from the college tennis courts.

 It is rather difficult to find this horse, as the postcode doesn’t get you to the exact location of the horse.
-And because it is small and rather difficult to find we do not recommend visiting this horse.
-You might waste too much time looking for it.
+Thus it might not be worth it looking for it.
+It is small and rather difficult to find.
 Also it doesn’t have magnificent landscape views around it as many of the other white horses have.

 Location: Marlborough, Wiltshire